Seek colleagues who will complement you in supporting the student

-Supervision is often intellectually rewarding and beneficial for a professor's research, so professors can be motivated to restrict the access of supervisees to other researchers.
+Supervision is often intellectually rewarding and beneficial for a supervisor's research, so supervisors can be motivated to restrict the access of supervisees to other researchers.
 For these and other reasons, disagreements sometimes arise between colleagues or co-supervisors.
-To avoid these problems, supervisors can interact with colleagues for the best interest of the student, expecting that their colleagues will reciprocate by engaging in co-supervision when there might be mutual benefit.
+To avoid these problems, supervisors can interact with colleagues with the best interest of the student in mind, and expect that engaging in co-supervision will be mutually beneficial.

-We definitely have supervision styles, which are exact opposites. …He is very managerial in the sense that, “I’m the guy at the top and I’m billing you” and I’m a lot more on the one-to-one basis … it has been a bit rationed with everything else that is going on. … Some of the co-supervised students—which basically he is assigned as co-supervisor and provides the money and so he [has a] very managerial style and asks for progress reports every fourth night.
-He is very formal in interactions where I’m a lot more informal, so you get bursts of work—times of work where it is very productive and then you have a bit of a lull and then back again. … I feel the bureaucracy is getting a bit heavy in my end and for the students and so basically one of the students … he was funding… has not been paid for the last year … because the student [had not been submitting something up to his expectation].
+We definitely have supervision styles, which are exact opposites. …He is very managerial in the sense that, “I’m the guy at the top and I’m billing you” and I’m a lot more on the one-to-one basis … basically he is assigned as co-supervisor and provides the money and so he [has a] very managerial style and asks for progress reports every fourth night.
+He is very formal in interactions where I’m a lot more informal, so you get bursts of work—times of work where it is very productive and then you have a bit of a lull and then back again.
+(STEM supervisor: McAlpine & Amundsen, 2010-2015)

 Perhaps interactions characterized by openness, humility, and a focus on the student can reduce disagreements and ensure that everyone is working in the best interest of the student.

-Little research has been done to understand how the outcomes of co-supervision and sole supervision might differ, and the existing research has not settled debates of pros vs. cons.
-Co-supervision reassures students and exposes them and their supervisors to multiple perspectives, but these perspectives might conflict and result in a lack of focus.
+Little research has been done to understand how the outcomes of co-supervision and sole supervision might differ.
+The small amount of research on co-supervision has not settled clearly on the pros vs. cons.
+Co-supervision reassures students and exposes them and their supervisors to multiple perspectives; however, these perspectives may conflict and result in a lack of focus.

 The following summarizes the very few studies over the past two decades that address co-supervision directly.
-Both students and supervisors report co-supervision as beneficial: students because they feel better protected and get more than one point of view on their inquiry; supervisors because they see different supervisory practices and share responsibility for supporting the student.
-Still, the following are potential problems:
+Both students and supervisors report co-supervision as beneficial: students feel better protected and get more than one point of view on their inquiry; supervisors see different supervisory practices and share responsibility for supporting the student.

 Benefits of co-supervision